Alvahix/Py-Stocks/README.md

 -internet connection

 -'symbols2.csv' file in same directory as stocks.py.
 This is a csv file with all stock symbols and corresponding names.

+V.1.30 will include:

+-GUI display for program written in either GTK3+ or Tkinter